The Manager's Handbook is also available below by chapter.

 - Once the official game schedule is finalized, you need to be aware of any games where you will be missing players and potentially need a substitute player.
 Consult with the coach to determine his/her preference.

-- You may arrange for up to three guest players from a lower-level BYSC team to play in a given game.
+- You may arrange for up to three guest players from a lower-level BYSC team or use the club pass to get players from another team at your age group to play in a given game.
 Proper BYSC protocol is as follows:

-- Coach needs to ask the Coach of a potential, lower level team for permission and suggestions for a player to “play up” for a given game.
+- Coach needs to ask the Coach of a potential, team for permission and suggestions for a player to “guest” for a given game.

 - The coach may then contact the potential players to see if they are available and interested.
 Also ensure that the player’s jersey number does not conflict with a player on your team.
 You may need to borrow a jersey or use tape to alter jersey # to avoid conflict.

-- Coaches/Managers will need to make arrangements to get the player passes and a copy of the medical form for the guest player.
+- Coaches/Managers will need to make arrangements to get the player passes (if playing TCSL) and a copy of the medical form for the guest player.

 - Remember to add the player (jersey #, MYSA pass #) to the MYSA Match Report for that game.

-- After the game, make sure the MYSA pass gets returned to the player’s coach.
+- After the game, make sure the pass (TCSL only) gets returned to the player’s coach.

 Reporting of Game Scores

-- After each game, both teams are responsible for logging in to the MYSA website to report the official score.
+- After each game, both teams are responsible for logging in to the MYSA website to report the official score if playing MYSA.
 MSYA wants both sides to participate and agree upon the official score.

 - On the BYSC team page (for ALL teams), there is also a mechanism for tracking games scores, team record, etc.